How to write outstanding school SEND Policies & SEND Information Reports

 Useful Link: Readable

-The “Readable” website allows you to check the reading score of your text (0 – 100) and offers tips on how to improve.
+The “Readable” website also gives you the Flesh score to check the reading score of your text (0 – 100) and offers ideas on how you can improve.

 Accessibility Plans

-Another way of looking at Accessibility Plans is as a three year SENDCo’s Action Plan.
+Another way of looking at Accessibility Plans is as a three year Action Plan for SEND.
 If SENDCos look at it this way, the Accessibility Plan becomes part of their normal cycle of school improvement.
+One section of the Accessibility Plan is improving access to written information.
+Combining your SEND Policy and SEND Information Report is an action that you can add to your Accessibility Plan.

 Four Tips to convert SEND pdfs to MS Word: